 - Instead of flavoring the cookie with vanilla extract, try using other flavors.
 Some of our favorites are almond and lemon.

-- Add a ½ tsp of cinnamon and ¼ tsp nutmeg for a lightly spiced sugar cookie cutout.
+- Add a ½ teaspoon of cinnamon and ¼ teaspoon nutmeg for a lightly spiced sugar cookie cutout.

 - Make them chocolate!
 Replace ½ cup of flour with ½ cup of baking cocoa.